mvolkmann/blog/src/rust.md

 collections such as arrays and vectors.

 Literal number values can end with these type names to make their type explicit.
-For example, the value 19 can be specified to be an unsigned, 8-bit integer by writing `19u8`.
-The following variable declarations are equivalent:
+For example, the following variable declarations are equivalent:

 ```rust
 let number: i8 = 19;